cramsay/arduino-apple-remote/README.md

 There are a few components on the arduino uno board which inevitably draw a fair bit of current.
 Because of this, I moved my design to a minimal atmega328 circuit powered by batteries with _no_ voltage regulator.
-Further power saving was gained by disabling I2C, SPI, ADC, and USART0 via the power reduction register (PRR) in the setup function.
+Further power savings were gained by disabling I2C, SPI, ADC, and USART0 via the power reduction register (PRR) in the setup function.
 Also you can disable BOD during sleep using the `sleep_bod_disable()` function.
 Here are a few measurements I took along the way...